Dev-Dominic/Javascript-Learning/NodeJs/intro-to-node.md

 ## Asynchronous Code Nodejs

-Nodejs is single threaded, event-based and aysnc like the browser.
+Nodejs is single threaded, event-based and async like the browser.

 ### Asynchronous Pattern